Aditya-AKP/IDK/README.md

 # Student_Dropout_Analysis_System
-Pre-requisite:\n
+Pre-requisite:
 -> Have the npm package on your system, if not then install

 Downloading the Project:
 -> Go to GitHub and open "IDK" repo
--> Click on the "Code" text which is in the green button\n -> Then click on download zip
+-> Click on the "Code" text which is in the green button -> Then click on download zip

 Setting Up the Project: